corda/corda/docs/source/cordapp-constraint-migration.rst

     - if using a local network created using the Network Bootstrapper tool, please follow the instructions in :ref:`Updating the contract whitelist for bootstrapped networks <bootstrapper_updating_whitelisted_contracts>` to can add both CorDapp Contract JAR hashes.

-3. Any flows that build transactions using this CorDapp will have the responsibility of transitioning states to the ``SignatureAttachmentConstraint``.
+3. Any flow that builds transactions using this CorDapp will automatically transition states to use the ``SignatureAttachmentConstraint`` if no other constraint is specified and the CorDapp continues to be whitelisted.
+Therefore, there are two ways to alter the existing code.

-   This is done explicitly in the code by setting the constraint of the output states to signers of the latest version of the whitelisted jar:
+   * Do not specify a constraint
+   * Explicitly add a Signature Constraint

+The code below details how to explicitly add a Signature Constraint:

 .. container:: codeset